svakam/kubernetes/README.md

 #### server
 Software or physical hardware that provides functionality for other programs or devices, called "clients".
 This architecture is called the client-server model.
 [First mention](#containers)

+#### VirtualBox
+Oracle VM VirtualBox is a cross-platform virtualization application.
+It extends the capabilities of a computer to run multiple OS's inside multiple virtual machines at the same time.
+As a example, Windows and Linux can run on a Mac, run Windows server 2016 on a Linux sevrer, run Linux on Windows, and so on alongside existing applications.
+The only practical limitations to installing as many VMs as possible are disk space, memory, and whether the computer's architecture is Intel/AMD-based or not.
+[First mention](#minikube)

 #### virtual machine
 An emulation of a computer system.
 Based on computer architectures and provide functionality of a physical computer.
 Implementations may involve specialized hardware, software, or a combination.
 A virtual machine (VM) or multiple VMs can be mounted on a [hypervisor](#hypervisor).
 Each VM consists of its own guest operating system, binaries/libraries, and applications, together which are isolated from other VMs that may be mounted on the host machine.
 [First mention](#containers)

+#### volume
+AKA logical drive.
+A single accessible storage area with a single file system, typically (though not necessarily) resident on a single partition of a hard disk.